UGSDW/ugsdw.github.io/together/index.md

 </div>

 <span>
 Student workers deserve a say.
 That's why we are joining together at UGSDW.
 </span>

-# Updates
+# Timeline

 - **December 14, 2018:** UGSDW asked the NLRB to [withdraw its petition](/2018/12/14/ugsdw-withdraws-petition-seeks-to-preserve-rights-of-student-workers-grinnell-opposes/), moving the battle from the bureaucracy back to campus.
 - **November 27, 2018:** Student workers [voted for UGSDW by a 5-to-1 margin](/2018/11/27/student-workers-we-re-stickin-with-the-union/)!